privvyledge/quick_search/README.md

 "search amazon oneplus 6t", "search bing programming basics", "search google how to travel", "search how to travel" (will use google), "search" (will search whatever is in the clipboard).

 A prompt will then be shown to select the number of results to be opened.
 The search query on the search engine selected will always be opened.

+The conda environment can be downloaded from or contributed to here: https://anaconda.org/privvyledge/quick_search/.
+Can be installed via conda by "conda env create privvyledge/quick_search" or by downloading the yml file and running "conda env create -f quick_search.yml"
+Of course, the environment can just be created from the requirements.txt file for those who know how.